 Adele is from the twin island of Trinidad and Tobago.
 She is now a fulltime PhD fellow in the Netherlands at IHE Delft with the Flood Resilience Group and at the Delft Technical University (TUDelft) in the Civil Engineering and Geosciences faculty.
 Adele holds an MSc. in Water Science and Engineering with a specialisation in Hydraulic Engineering and River Basin Development from IHE Delft and an MSc. in Civil and Environmental Engineering from the University of the West Indies, St Augustine.
 Prior to returning to further her studies, she practised for over eight years as a civil engineer on several flood hydrological studies and drainage infrastructure design and construction management projects in Trinidad and Tobago.
 Her past work experience combined with her current research has made her interested in alternative solutions to address flood risk management challenges.

 Adele is also an active member of the Water Youth Network's Disaster Risk Reduction thematic group and a coordinator of the Early Warning systems Young Professionals group; connecting young professionals across disciplines in EWS.
-As a volunteer, she has hosted young professional networking sessions at Europan GeoScience Union Conference 2019 and early warning system focused sessions at Multi-Hazard Early Warnings System International Conference (MHEWS-IC) 2019 and the upcoming Understanding Risk 2020 Conference.
+As a volunteer, she has hosted and convened young professional networking sessions at Europan GeoScience Union (EGU) Conference 2019 and early warning system focused sessions at Multi-Hazard Early Warnings System International Conference (MHEWS-IC), Understanding Risk and EGU.

-In 2020, Adele accepted the position of Deputy Chair in IHE Delft's PhD Association Board (PAB).
+As of 2021, Adele holds the position of Chair in IHE Delft's PhD Association Board (PAB).